How to remove the Wave Browser virus

-The Wave browser is a potentially unwanted program (PUP) that installs what looks just like Google Chrome.
+The Wave browser is a potentially unwanted program (PUP) that installs a browser that looks just like Google Chrome.
 However, it’s entirely different software that is designed to display unwanted ads and promote the products they wish.

 More often than not, users won’t even notice the difference between the Chrome browser and this doppelganger.
 And what’s worse, it automatically becomes a default browser on your device.

 But what are the risks of using Wave browser?
-While this Wave browser is not exactly a virus or malware, it can make your computer vulnerable to malicious software.
-The browser can also track your data and make it accessible to cybercriminals.
+While the Wave browser is not exactly a virus or malware, it can make system-level changes to your device, which opens up a path for malware installations.
+The browser also might track your data and make it accessible to cybercriminals.

 What is Wave browser?